 New Zealand Residence Programme and Skilled Migrant Category26 March 2021

-As on 26th March 2021, we have received no updates on the Skilled Migrant Category (SMC).
-The decision to reopen EOIs or not has not yet been made.
+As of 26th March 2021, we have received no updates on NZ's Skilled Migrant Category (SMC) Visa.
+The decision to reopen Expressions of Interest (EOIs) or not has not yet been made.
 There are many things to be considered when deciding this:

-· What is the operational impact of reopening EOIs?
-Taking note here that the officers processing new SMC applications generated if EOIs reopen are the same officers that are clearing the SMC backlog from prior to March 2020.
+- What is the operational impact of reopening EOIs?
+Taking note here that the officers processing new SMC visa applications generated if EOIs reopen are the same officers that are clearing the SMC backlog from prior to March 2020.
 How much workload can they handle?

 Now, this is where the problem lies.
 The previous NZRP actually ended on 31 December 2019, 3 months before NZ’s first full-scale Covid response in March 2020.
 And then the new one never came out.
-So, what did INZ do?
+So, what did Immigration New Zealand do?
 Did they need some goals/targets to work with?

 They used the old NZRP and all of the above factors – from numbers of applications approved to how many staff INZ should hire to process residence files – are dictated by NZRP.
 This means that currently INZ is resourced as per the previous NZRP and it does not matter how many applications they receive – they can’t simply hire more officers to process them.

-There are currently many things in review by the government – SMC as a visa category and NZRP as a whole.
+There are currently many things in review by the government – the future of the skilled migrant category visa and NZRP as a whole.

 Providing professional immigration advice and support for over 15 years.
 Aims Global is an agile team of licensed immigration advisers and experts who are skilled advocates for our clients and are always at the forefront of policy changes.